reddit-economics/economics-wiki/config/sidebar.md

 ***

-Informal polling on May 11, 2014 indicates readers of the subreddit fall into these [**Schools of Thought**](http://i.imgur.com/WJD7Tfk.png)
+Informal polling in January, 2015 indicates readers of the subreddit fall into these [**Schools of Thought**](http://i.imgur.com/oOsDPdD.png)

 ***